Same World, Differently Given: History-Dependent Perceptual Reorganization in Artificial Agents: Agent Architecture

 While the base architecture established a temporal dissociation between a slow global latent and a fast action policy, it left open whether the latent merely accumulated perceptual history or could actively reorganize perception itself.
 The present model extends the architecture in precisely this direction.
 Rather than treating the slow latent as a passive background variable, it allows the latent to shape how observations are encoded and how readily its own state is revised.
 As illustrated schematically in Fig.~\ref{fig1}, this introduces a feedback loop between the perceptual encoding and accumulated perspective.

-The main extensions are as follows: \begin{itemize} \item \textbf{Salience gating:} the prior global latent state $g_{t-1}$ modulates encoding of perceptual latent state $z_t$, allowing the same raw observation to be encoded differently under different accumulated perspectives. \item \textbf{Self-modulating plasticity:} the perceptual latent state $z_t$ helps determine its own update (plasticity) rate $\alpha_t$, so that openness to revision depends partly on the stance already occupied by the agent. \end{itemize}
+The main extensions are as follows: \begin{itemize} \item \textbf{Salience gating:} the prior global latent state $g_{t-1}$ modulates encoding of perceptual latent state $z_t$, allowing the same raw observation to be encoded differently under different accumulated perspectives. \item \textbf{Self-modulating plasticity:} the gated percept $z_t$, together with the prior perspective $g_{t-1}$, determines the update (plasticity) rate $\alpha_t$ of the perspective latent, so that openness to revision depends partly on the stance already occupied by the agent. \end{itemize}

 Functionally, these additions expand the role of the global latent $g$.
 In the earlier architecture, $g$ primarily served as a slow-evolving history-sensitive variable dissociable from action policy timescale; additionally, in the present architecture, it acts back on the perceptual pathway and retains its own adaptive dynamics.
 The resulting model is therefore designed to let accumulated perspective reorganize how the same nominal world is perceived by the agent.